maxis1314/pyutils/README.md

 # web
 A powerful web framework build on flask.
-Full view of blog data from crawler.
+Full view and search of blog data from crawler.